 - no new users can be added.

 - CrashPlan retains customer data in the CrashPlan cloud according to the data retention policy.

-The availability of features in the CrashPlan console may depend on your organization's product plan, and licensing for these features may be separate from your organization's user subscriptions.
-If your organization's license for these features expire, they are no longer available in the CrashPlan console.
+The availability of features in the CrashPlan console may depend on your product plan, and in some cases licensing for these features may be separate from your user subscriptions.
+If your license for these features expire, they are no longer available in the CrashPlan console.